CarmineCella/sound_math/README.md

 ## Features

-The SoundMath library includes the following tools:
+The SoundMath library also includes the following tools:

-- **pconv**: Fast convolution tool for real-time audio processing.
+- **pconv**: Fast convolution tool for audio processing.
 - **sparkle**: A phase vocoder for time-stretching and pitch-shifting audio.
-- **soundtypes**: Generative sound synthesis classes for creating synthetic sounds.
+- **soundtypes**: Generative sound synthesis for sound hybridizations.
-- **nebula**: Granular synthesis module for manipulating audio grains.
+- **nebula**: Granular synthesis on sound files.
 - **combsyn**: Filter-based resonant synthesis tool for simulating complex resonant structures.

 ## Installation